BwnnyP/RosterToCalendar/README.md

 # RosterToCalendar
-Telstra CA's for easy of ROSS text to calendar event
+Telstra CA's for easy add of ROSS text to calendar event

 To use the program:
 1. Open exe file